-To fund the acquisition of Culture Kings, on March 31, 2021, Excelerate, L.P. issued Series A partnership units in exchange for \$82.7 million in cash.
-In addition, Polly Holdco Pty Ltd., a wholly owned subsidiary of a.k.a. ("Polly"), entered into a debt agreement with a syndicated group, with an affiliate of Fortress Credit Corp as administrative agent, consisting of a \$125.0 million term-loan facility and \$25.0 million revolving credit facility.
+To fund the acquisition of Culture Kings, on March 31, 2021, Excelerate, L.P. issued Series A partnership units in exchange for \$82,700 in cash to Summit Partners, a related party of Excelerate, L.P.
+In addition, Polly Holdco Pty Ltd., a wholly owned subsidiary of a.k.a. ("Polly"), entered into a debt agreement with a syndicated group, with Fortress Credit Corp as administrative agent, consisting of a \$125,000 term-loan facility and \$25,000 revolving credit facility.

-Polly also issued \$25.0 million in senior subordinated notes to certain debt funds of Summit Partners, a related party of Excelerate, L.P.
-The combined term loan and senior subordinated notes provided the Partnership with \$144.1 million, net of loan fees of approximately \$5.9 million.
+Polly also issued \$25,000 in senior subordinated notes to Summit Partners, a related party of Excelerate, L.P.
+The term loan and senior subordinated notes combined provided the Company with \$144,100, net of loan fees of approximately \$5,900.